foundrytom/OpenAssetIO-gRPC/README.md

 The `openassetio-grpc-server` binary receives requests over gRPC and fulfills them using managers it instantiates using the usual means (i.e the `PythonPluginSystemManagerImplementationFactory`).
 As such, it links to Python.
-This means we needs to set up a few env vars before it can be
+This means we need to set up a few env vars before it can be
 run:

 ```shell